petitnau/algorand-vaults/README.md

 ==
 bz not_initescrow

-/* change state */
+//* Change the contract state *//

-// Change the contract state into waiting (waiting for a withdrawal request) byte "gstate" byte "waiting" app_global_put
+// set the contract state to waiting (waiting for a withdrawal request) byte "gstate" byte "waiting" app_global_put

-/* change statevars */

-// Save the vault address into the global state byte "vault" gtxn 0 Receiver app_global_put
+// save the vault address into the global state byte "vault" gtxn 0 Receiver app_global_put